Circulating re-entrant waves promote maturation of hiPSC-derived cardiomyocytes in self-organized tissue ring

 M. Hörning, F. Blanchard, A. Isomura and K. Yoshikawa

-Brief Summary: ''...
-We show the spatiotemporal dynamics of line defects in rotating spiral waves.
-We combined a novel signaling over-sampling technique with a multi-dimensional Fourier analysis, showing that line defects can translate, merge, collapse and form stable singularities with even and odd parity while maintaining a stable oscillation of the spiral wave in the tissue. ...''
+Brief Summary: ''The spatiotemporal dynamics of line defects in rotating spiral waves is observed.
+Combining a novel signaling over-sampling technique with multi-dimensional Fourier analysis shows that line defects can translate, merge, collapse and form stable singularities with even and odd parity while maintaining a stable oscillation of the spiral wave in the tissue.''

 Dynamic Mechano-Regulation of Myoblast Cells on Supramolecular Hydrogels Cross-Linked by Reversible Host-Guest Interactions